giacomocavalieri/glam/tutorials/01_gleam_lists.md

 > [Gleam's Exercism track]((https://exercism.org/tracks/gleam/concepts)).
 > It's a great resource to get started!

-First things first, you can import the glam package in your project's modules like this:
+First things first, you can import the Glam package in your project's modules like this:

 ```gleam